 Learning Lab: During these daily meetings, teachers will work with small groups of students on both remediation and enrichment by providing time to revisit topics, talk about them further, and go more in depth.
 Students will be challenged to identify what they need to work on, empowering them to take ownership over their own learning and promote equity in the curriculum.
 These small learning communities will be responsive to student needs, while also teaching time management and study skills.

 Mindfulness: With dedicated time for mindfulness each day, students will work to create healthy habits of mind that they can utilize throughout their lives.

 What are the Specials classes and how often are they taught?

-Independent Study: Through short and long term projects, students will learn to find, evaluate, and present information they are passionate about.
+Genius Hour: Students will have the opportunity to explore their passions and be challenged to find, evaluate, and present information as they engage in the research process.
 They will work independently and with teachers on these projects every other day.

 Community Action: With a continued dedication to improving the community and beyond, students will meet every other day to work on service learning projects.
 They will use this time to learn about identity, diversity, justice and action through a series of age-appropriate activities based on The Anti-bias Framework.

 Research suggests that homework is most beneficial when it is authentic, meaningful, and engaging.
 Thus, homework assignments will be an opportunity for reflection and differentiation, as well as to support flipped classroom instruction—a blended learning model that has students cover the “lecture” part of a class at home (usually by watching a brief video)—so that class time can be dedicated to active learning.
 The Middle School will follow the guidelines of the National Education Association and the National Parent-Teacher Association and offer no more than 10 minutes of homework per grade level per night (known as the “10 minute rule”).